 Sydney Gay and Lesbian Holocaust Monument – Sydney, Australia

 Opened in 2001, the Sydney Gay and Lesbian Holocaust Monument serves as a memorial to homosexuals persecuted during Nazism.
 The pink triangular prism, intersected by a triangle of black poles, draws from symbols used during Nazism (pink triangle to "mark" gay men, black triangle for lesbians) - and appears as a fractured Star of David.
 The monument symbolizes individual resilience and strength.

 Gay Liberation Monument – NYC, USA

-Completed in 1980, the Gay Liberation Monument was originally installed in Wisconsin starting in 1986, and moved to New York in 1992.
-It is considered the first piece of public art dedicated to LGBT rights.
-The monument consists of 4 (two standing men and two seated women) bronze statues covered in white lacquer, posed in "natural, easy" poses.
-The monument was constructed to commemorate events during the Stonewall riots.
-It’s a few meters away from the Stonewall Inn, where everything started in June 1969.
+Completed in 1980, the Gay Liberation Monument was originally installed in Wisconsin in 1986, but was later moved to New York in 1992.
+It is considered the first piece of public art dedicated to LGBTQ rights.
+The monument consists of four (two standing men and two seated women) bronze statues covered in white lacquer, posed in "natural, easy" poses.
+The monument was constructed to commemorate events during the Stonewall Riots.
+It’s a few meters away from the Stonewall Inn, where everything began in June 1969.

 Kiss Wall – Brighton, UK

 Opened in 1992, the Kiss Wall is an iconic seafront sculpture depicting equality for all.
-The vertical aluminum column displays six pictures of people of different ages and genders kissing, which were transferred to a dot screened and drilled into the column.
-Looking out towards the sea, the light signs through the holes, giving it a beautiful pop art effect.
+The vertical aluminum column displays six pictures of people of different ages and genders kissing, which were transferred to a dot screen and drilled into the column.
+Looking out towards the sea, the light travels through the holes, giving it a beautiful pop art effect.

 The Sexual Diversity Place – Montevideo, Uruguay